About | Home | Search

 make install-strip

-# Everything prior to Slackware 9.0, and this howto as well, put sed in
+# Everything prior to Slackware 9.0, and this HOWTO as well, put sed in

 # /usr/bin.
 Slackware 9.0 puts sed in /bin and creates a symlink to it